 Explosive flavours, exquisite tastes

 Santorini’s volcanic soil is responsible for some of the most memorable flavours in Greece… cherry tomatoes and capers bursting with life, smooth velvety fava (split pea) puree, white aubergine dip and chlorotyri (the local creamy and tangy goat’s or cow’s cheese).
 It’s a dining experience that takes Greek/Mediterranean cuisine to another level.
 You can taste it whether you’re in a taverna, at a deli or just eating a souvlaki, or full-on fine dining in your hotel or in one of the many restaurants pushing the boundaries of creative cuisine.
-And how about learning how to replicate the magic with a cookery class?
-Your palate will never be the same.
+And how about learning how to replicate the magic with a cookery class that’s sure to be a highlight of your Santorini vacation.

 A generous serving of Santorini’s wine tradition